jdiehll/correcTIR/README.md

 <figure>
     <img src='./Figures/TIRCameraSchematic.png' height="350" />
 </figure>
-This figure illustrates the five main components that contribute to the total signal:
+This figure illustrates the five main components that contribute to the total signal that this software corrects for:

 * Reflected radiation (upper, orange path): Thermal energy from the sky and surroundings reflected off the canopy